Support your community

 As a BWBHC Health Champion, you’ll choose from two training pathways:

-• Doula Champions – support pregnant women and new mothers.
+• Doula Champion Pathway, Volunteer Doula in West Birmingham – support pregnant women and new mothers.

-• Rapha Champions – offer listening support and promote mental wellbeing.
+• Rapha Health Champion Pathway, Mental Health Listening Volunteer – offer listening support and promote mental wellbeing.

 After receiving structured training, you’ll begin volunteering in the community, supported every step of the way by our team.